abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 ### Other News

 * Upgraded the [AutoMapper](https://github.com/AutoMapper/AutoMapper) library to **v11.0.1**.
 See [#12189](https://github.com/abpframework/abp/pull/12189).
-* Global Features was only accessible from C# code.
-From this version Global Features can be provided from application configurations.
+* Global Features was only accessible from the C# code.
+From this version Global Features can be also provided from application configurations.
 See [#12043](https://github.com/abpframework/abp/pull/12043).
 * Get the user's detailed informations (name, surname and phone number) from external login.
 See [#12085](https://github.com/abpframework/abp/pull/12085).
 * Date Pipes for Angular.
 See [#11909](https://github.com/abpframework/abp/issues/11909).